mkoohafkan/mkoohafkan.github.io/_posts/2016-10-12-building-arcgis-models-the-r-way.md

 of ArcGIS functions.
 Consider, for example, applying area-weighted averaging as a dissolve statistic (which absolutely should be a standard method for the `Dissolve` tool, but isn't).
-In order to accomplish this, you need to
+In order to accomplish this, you need to:

-  1. Create a new field which is the product of the shape area and the field you want to calculate the area-weighted average for
+  1. Create a new field which is the product of the shape area and the field you want to calculate the area-weighted average for;
-  2. Dissolve your feature class with the SUM statistic for your new field
+  2. Dissolve your feature class with the SUM statistic for your new field; and
   3. Create a new field which is the SUM statistic divided by the dissolved shape area.